Saturday, June 5, 2021

 The symptoms of the disease - COVID-19 include headaches, muscle pain, skin rashes, dry cough, persistent fever, nausea, loss of smell, loss of taste, shortness of breath etc. Although these symptoms are common there are also some asymptomatic patients i.e. patients having no sign of any of these.
 These cases are more dangerous.
 But Rapid Antigen Test and RT-PCR Test (Reverse Transcriptase Polymerase Chain Reaction Test) can prove the presence of the virus or disease.
 Swab samples from the nose or mouth are used to test.

-More scarier part of COVID-19 is that it gets transmitted from people just by touch, standing with an infected person for more than few minutes or even by suspended air particles.
-Lockdowns given all over did prevent further infection but still more people have contacted the virus and the disease.
-Frequent hand-washing ,use of hand-sanitizers and social distancing - staying atleast 1 meter apart can slow infection of the disease and prevent it.
+The scarier part of COVID-19 is that it gets transmitted from people just by touch, standing with an infected person for more than few minutes or even by suspended air particles.
+In a world interconnected closely for social or economic reasons this has been a real disaster.
+Scores of people have been affected by the spread of the deadly virus and many are still undergoing treatment in hospitals or in containment centers.
+Lockdowns given all over did prevent further infection, but still more people have contacted the virus and the disease.
+Frequent handwashing, use of hand-sanitizers and social distancing - staying at least 1 meter apart can slow infection of the disease and prevent it.

 Wednesday, September 30, 2020